Alexandros-Charitonidis/X-Wing-IIR-Filltering/README.md

 ## The UI !!

 ![jUST A SCREENCAPTURE :) ](GIF.gif)
-You can of course the UI and the program in a working order on the youtube link posted!!!
+You can of course see the UI and the program in a working order on the youtube link posted!!!
 Feel free to try it on your own.

 # Circuitry